esp-rs/std-training/README.md

 ### Wokwi Simulator
 The devcontainer includes the option of simulating the exercises with [Wokwi](https://wokwi.com/).
-In order to build and run a Wokwi simulation, the task `Build current project and run Wokwi simulation` can be used, it must be invoked with the `main.rs` of the project we want to focused in VS Code.
+In order to build and run a Wokwi simulation, the task `Build current project and run Wokwi simulation` In order to run a Wokwi simulation, the task `Build current project and run Wokwi simulation` defined in `.vscode/tasks.json` can be used.
+For this open the `main.rs` file of your project you would like to compile & run.
+Please ensure the file is in focus in VS Code. focused in VS Code.
 The task will generate a binary file for the application and run Wokwi simulation, this task can also be run with `Ctrl-Shift-B` or `Cmd-Shift-B`.